 Setting Up Jail Storage

+Stop the jail before adding a mount point.
 A jail must have a STATE of down before adding a new mount point.
-Click chevron_right and stop for a jail to change the jail STATE to down.
+Click chevron_right and stop for the jail to change the jail to the down state.

-Add storage by clicking on the Jails chevron_right amd then select MOUNT POINTS.
-The MOUNT POINT section lists all of the currently defined mount points.
+To add storage, click on the chevron_right to expand the jail, then click on MOUNT POINTS.
+The MOUNT POINT screen lists all of the currently defined mount points.

-Go to MOUNT POINTS > ACTIONS > Add Mount Point to add storage to a jail.
+Click on Actions and select Add on the Mount Point screen to add storage to a jail.

-- Source is the directory or dataset on the TrueNAS system that is accessed by the jail.
 TrueNAS creates the directory if it does not exist.
-This directory must reside outside of the pool or dataset being used by the jail.
+This directory must reside outside of the pool or dataset the jail uses.
 This is why it is recommended to create a separate dataset to store jails.
 The dataset holding the jails is always separate from any datasets used for storage on the TrueNAS system.

-- Destination is an existing and empty directory within the jail to link to the Source storage area.
+Destination is an existing and empty directory (listed on the screen) within the jail to link to the Source storage area.
+This is the directory you want to use.

-/and a name to the end of the path for TrueNAS creates a new directory.
+Add a backslash / and a name to the end of the path to allow TrueNAS to create a new directory.
 New directories created must be within the jail directory structure.
-Example:
+For example, the path is /mnt/iocage/jails/jailname/root/new-directory*.

 Storage is typically added because the user and group account associated with an application installed inside of a jail needs to access data stored on the TrueNAS system.
 Before selecting the Source, it is important to ensure that the permissions of the selected directory or dataset grant permission to the user or group account inside the jail.
 This is not the default, as the users and groups created inside a jail are separate from the users and groups created on the TrueNAS system.

-Here is the typical workflow for adding jail storage:
+Here is a typical workflow for adding jail storage:

 Determine the name of the user and group account used by the application.
-For example, the installation of the transmission application automatically creates a user account named transmission and a group account also named transmission.
+For example, the installation of the Transmission application automatically creates a user account and group account each named transmission.
 When in doubt, check the files

 /etc/passwd(to find the user account) and /etc/group(to find the group account) inside the jail.